Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 At collision time tB = tA = 0, we get the following resulting situation (again depicted schematically):

 From the perspective of B we deal with an object, the rod, which is moving diagonally.
-The rod’s horizontal velocity in B is given by the relative velocity νx of frame A versus frame B. In frame A the rod is oriented in parallel to the x-axis.
-In B, however, the rod’s orientation exhibits by a positive and constant inclination angle Ψ with the x-axis and parallel horizontal lines.
+The rod’s horizontal velocity in B is given by the relative velocity νx of frame A versus frame B. In frame A the rod is oriented parallel to the x-axis.
+In frame B, however, the rod’s orientation exhibits a positive and constant inclination angle Ψ with the x-axis and parallel horizontal lines.

 The inclination angle Ψ of the rod with the x-axis is given by